Detecting isomorphisms in the homotopy category: Hot admits no set that jointly reflects isomorphisms

 \begin{remark} Since the map $Bs: B\sig \to B\sig$ used in the proof has connected domain and codomain, it follows that there is no set of connected spaces that jointly reflects isomorphisms in the homotopy category of connected spaces. \end{remark}

-We end this section with a remark about the origin of the maps $s$ and $\tau$.
+We explain the origin of the maps $s$ and $\tau$.
 Morally, $s$ is conjugation by the successor operation on ordinals, with limit ordinals handled specially.
 The map $\tau$ implements this by ``making room'' for the relevant limit ordinals in a range outside of the support of a particular permutation $\sigma$.
 In fact, if we denote the map $\tau$ above by $\tau_\b$, then $s$ itself is conjugation by $\tau_\a$ in $\Sigma_\gamma^{\mathrm{c}}$ for a regular cardinal $\gamma > \a$.

+\begin{remark} The referee pointed out an alternate proof of Theorem~\ref{thm:noGenerator}, which makes use of the techniques employed in~\cite[Lemma 2.2]{heller}, namely the use of HNN-extensions.
+It also involves a map between classifying spaces, but is less explicit.
+In addition, the referee and N.~Kuhn pointed out that the case when $\alpha = \omega$ was proved in~\cite[Proposition~4.1]{MMS}, using an approach very similar to the approach given here. \end{remark}